radius-project/bicep-types-aws/artifacts/bicep/aws/aws.apigateway/default/types.md

 * **StageKeys**: [StageKey](#stagekey)[]: DEPRECATED FOR USAGE PLANS - Specifies stages associated with the API key.
 * **Tags**: [Tag](#tag)[]: The key-value map of strings.
 The valid character set is [a-zA-Z+-=._:/].
 The tag key can be up to 128 characters and must not start with ``aws:``.
 The tag value can be up to 256 characters.
 * **Value**: string: Specifies a value of the API key.

-## StageKey
-### Properties
-* **RestApiId**: string: The string identifier of the associated RestApi.
-* **StageName**: string: The stage name associated with the stage key.

-## Tag
-### Properties
-* **Key**: string (Required): The key name of the tag.
-You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
-You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.
-* **Value**: string (Required): The value for the tag.
-You can specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
-You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

 ## AWS.ApiGateway/AuthorizerProperties
 ### Properties